snehagupta-data/Retail-Sales-Analysis-SQL/README.md

 ---

-## ??
-Advanced Business Analysis
+## 📈 Advanced Business Analysis

 To elevate this project beyond basic SQL queries, advanced analytical logic was implemented.

 ---

-### ??
-1??
-Revenue Contribution by Category
+### 🔥 1️⃣ Revenue Contribution by Category

-This analysis calculates each category�s percentage contribution to total revenue using a window function.
+This analysis calculates each category’s percentage contribution to total revenue using a window function.

 ```sql
 SELECT